 Speak to the midwife about the kinds of pain relief that mom has the option for.

-Obviously, if this is a c section, you will already have that covered, but a few more options during labor can help your partner control pain during labor and delivery.
+If this is a c-section, you will already have that covered, but a few more options can help your partner control pain during labor and delivery.

 Understand Breathing Exercises

 You can use breathing exercises to relieve pain.

-Check out these breathing exercises and memorize them in case you need to remind mom during the delivery and labor.
+Check out these breathing exercises and memorize them if you need to remind mom during the delivery and labor.

 Get involved in the birth of your child.

-Sure, it is mom doing the vast majority of the work, but you can also get involved in it.
+Sure, it is mom doing the vast majority of the work, but you can also get involved.

 When I say get involved in the delivery, I mean make yourself useful in the labor room, don’t just be there as a number and get in the way.

 Ask your partner, and ask the midwives what you can do next and get their advice.
 Offer help and assistance.

-Another way you can participate is to give your new baby some skin-to-skin after mom.
+Another way to participate is to give your new baby some skin-to-skin after mom.
 It is a great way of building a bond with your baby.

 It is easy to say and not so easy to do, but you should encourage your partner through contractions, labor, and ultimately the delivery of your child.